 A verbal warning can be given by any member of staff if they see any incident in or around The Sixth Form premises that violates our behaviour code of conduct.
 The warning, and the reasons for the warning, will be recorded on the personal file of the students involved.
-Certain serious offences (e.g. vandalism, fighting, cyber bullying and abusive behaviour) will lead immediately to the formal Misconduct Policy being implemented.
-Major incidents will result in suspension or permanent exclusion from The Sixth Form
+Certain serious offences (e.g., vandalism, fighting, cyber bullying, child on child abuse/harassment and sexual abuse/harassment and abusive behaviour) will lead immediately to the formal Misconduct Policy being implemented.
+Major incidents will result in suspension, senior leader investigations and/or permanent exclusion from The Sixth Form.